NIAEFEUP/uni/README.md

 - Access to important faculty resources.
 - Interactive faculty map.

-The app requires authentication with an university account and therefore is only available to students.
+The app requires authentication with a university account and therefore is only available to students.
 Currently some features are optimized for [FEUP](https://fe.up.pt) students, but an expansion to other faculties is in the works.

 ## License